 TMC LABS FLEET REPORT

-TMC Lab #1: The TMC Pilot Trailer is owned by the University of Idaho Extension 4-H Youth Development Program.
-It was built at Gizmo last September and is now being used by TMC staff and trainers and is available for use by youth groups across the state upon arrangement.
+TMC Lab #1: The TMC Pilot lab was built at Gizmo-CdA in 2020.
+It is used statewide by the University of Idaho Extension 4-H Youth Development Program to train educators and after-school staff.
+It is available for use by schools and youth programs upon arrangement.

-TMC Lab #2: This lab will be in the final build-out stage by middle and secondary school students with the American Indian Services PREP program in Fort Hall.
-Wood working and materials preparation was led by Gooding High Skills USA students.
-The lab will begin to be used by K-6 youth on the Shoshone-Bannock reservation in June.
-The TMC Lead Partner for TMC lab #2 is the Idaho National Laboratory, Battelle Energy Partners.
+TMC Lab #2: This lab is hosted by the American Indian Services PREP program in Fort Hall, Idaho.
+It was built by youth in the PREP program with help from Gooding High Skills USA and Fort Hall community members.
+The lab is used by K-6 youth on the Shoshone-Bannock reservation.
+The TMC Lead Partner is the Idaho National Laboratory, Battelle Energy Partners.

-TMC Lab #3: The Boys and Girls Clubs of Magic Valley will have a fully stocked TMC lab by launch day to serve the Twin Falls area.
-Wood working for the lab involved students at One Stone High School in Boise.
-The Lead Partner for TMC lab #3 is the Idaho National Laboratory, Battelle Energy Partners.
+TMC Lab #3: The Boys and Girls Clubs of Magic Valley serve the greater Twin Falls area.
+This lab was built with the assistance of One Stone High School in Boise.
+The Lead Partner for TMC is the Idaho National Laboratory, Battelle Energy Partners.

-TMC Lab #5: There are two hosting organizations planning to use this lab in the Nampa area, the Canyon County Extension 4-H program and the Sacajawea Community School.
-The students at One Stone High School in Boise led the full build-out.
-Lab #5 will be available for community events across Canyon County upon arrangement with the hosting organizations.
+TMC Lab #5: Two hosting organizations share this lab in the Nampa-Caldwell area - the Canyon County Extension 4-H program and the Sacajawea Community School.
+Students at One Stone High School in Boise led the build-out.
+Lab #5 is available for community events across Canyon County upon arrangement with the hosting organizations.
 Micron Technology is the Lead Partner for this lab.

-TMC Lab #6: This lab is being built with the Coeur d’Alene Reservation Extension 4-H program.
+TMC Lab #8: This lab is hosted by the Coeur d’Alene Reservation Extension 4-H Youth program.
 The TMC Lead Partner for this lab is Optum Health.

-TMC Lab #9: The Boys and Girls Clubs of the Lewis-Clark Valley will be stocking and using their TMC lab in early June.
-The trailer is currently under construction and the build-out will be conducted by Lewiston High Schools Skills USA.
+TMC Lab #9: The Boys and Girls Clubs of the Lewis-Clark Valley will be launching their TMC lab in September, 2021.

-TMC Lab #10: Lapwai-based UI Extension 4-H program – including Orofino, Kamiah and the Nez Perce Reservation – will begin using this lab in June.
-This unit will be built by Lewiston High School Skills USA and is also sponsored by Optum Health.
+TMC Lab #10: Lapwai-based, UI Extension 4-H program also covers Orofino, Kamiah and other communities on the Nez Perce Reservation.
+The unit was built by Lewiston High School Skills USA and sponsored by Optum Health.

-TMC Lab #11: This lab will be built at Gizmo CdA by youth participating in a summer program for middle-school girls.
-It is sponsored by Optum Health and will service communities across North Idaho.
+TMC Lab #11: This lab was built by a summer camp for middle-school girls at Gizmo-CdA.
+It is sponsored by the Spokane Teachers Credit Union (STCU) and will service communities across North Idaho.

-TMC Lab #12: The Bannock Country Extension 4-H program will be hosting this lab and base operations out of Pocatello and the Marsh Valley Schools.
+TMC Lab #12: The Bannock Country Extension 4-H program will host this lab and serve youth in Pocatello and the Marsh Valley Schools.
 The TMC Lead Partner is Sparklight.